The Adventure of the Dancing Men: Publication history

 The story was published in the UK in The Strand Magazine in December 1903, and in the US in Collier's on 5 December 1903.
 It was published with seven illustrations by Sidney Paget in the Strand, and with six illustrations by Frederic Dorr Steele in Collier's.
 It was included in the short story collection The Return of Sherlock Holmes, which was published in the US in February 1905 and in the UK in March 1905.

 Substitution cipher

 The mysterious sequence of stick men is a simple substitution cipher; that is, each stick man represents a given letter of the alphabet.

-The above-mentioned fifth and message that decodes as "ELSIE PREPARE TO MEET THY GOD" looks like this:
+The above-mentioned fifth and final message that decodes as "ELSIE PREPARE TO MEET THY GOD" looks like this:

-Note how the first stick man repeats in the 5th, 8th and 12th position: it represents the "e" twice present in the words "Elsie" and "prepare".
-The second and fourth time the stick man carries a flag; this denotes the end of a word - both words end with an "e".
+Note how the first stick man repeats in the 5th, 8th, and 12th position: it represents the "e" twice present in the words "Elsie" and "prepare".
+The first and second time the stick man carries a flag – this denotes the end of a word – both words end with an "e".